billet

 Not assigned G

-Oberthur Fiduciaire E
+Oberthur Fiduciaire SAS (Chantepie) E

 Polska Wytwórnia Papierów Wartościowych D